Code-Institute-Submissions/MFBuckley-front-end-milestone-project/README.md

 Testing for responsive behaviour via Google Chrome Developer Tools.

+Tested on Safari browser also - some code adjustments needed.

 ## Deployment

-Deployed to Github Pages using the settings menu in Github repository.
+Deployed to Github Pages using the settings menu in Github repository respresenting the shortly before last deployment.
+No major variations on website. hereafter.
+Readme file and media query section of CSS code not present.

 ## Credits